oracle-livelabs/developer/python-and-database-scripting/lab-2-env-setup/env-setup.md

 ## Task 1: Install Python 3

-Python comes preinstalled on most Linux distributions, and for this LiveLab, the Cloud Shell already has Python 3.8.13 preinstalled.
+Python comes preinstalled on most Linux distributions, and for this LiveLab, the Cloud Shell already has Python 3.8.13 preinstalled, so you don't have to run this step.
+We however provide the step in case you wanted to run this in your own environment, outside of Cloud Shell.
 The Python packages can be obtained from the software repository of your Linux distribution using the package manager.

 1. Open up the Oracle Cloud Shell check if python3 has been installed by running the command.